 As a pianist, Daixuan has had masterclasses with Nikita Mndoyants, Spencer Myer, Joela Jones, and the Anderson & Roe Duo.
 She frequently performs at conservatory convocations and recitals.
 Daixuan was also the keyboardist for BW Symphonic Orchestra for three years.

 Daixuan’s music melds tradition with modernism and employs elements from eastern and western culture.
 She is dedicated to learning and understanding the musical legacy from the past and opening her ears and heart to absorbing and creating music of today’s world.
-She also explores manners to honor her Chinese heritage by writing music that’s well-crafted, formally precise, and deeply thoughtful.
+She also explores manners to honor her cultural heritage by writing music that’s well-crafted, formally precise, and deeply thoughtful.